a-sumo/a-sumo.github.io/src/content/blog/eyedropper-for-spectacles-ar-glasses.md

 ## 2. Implementation

-I read data from the user's camera feed.
+The color data is read from the user's camera feed.
 Because this feed is quite large, and I was planning to sample a single pixel from it, I needed to crop it down.
 Fortunately, the Spectacles Samples provide a project that implements a cropping functionality that I reused here.

 After the first cropping interaction, an individual pixel might still be too small to be made out by the user.
 To tackle this issue, I took inspiration from [Figma's eyedropper UI](https://help.figma.com/hc/en-us/articles/27643269375767-Sample-colors-with-the-eyedropper-tool), I implemented a menu containing:
 - a magnified view of a sampled area covered with a grid which represents the pixel samples.